Board and Staff Members

 Director: Tammy Beattie, HCDSB SEAC rep.

-Katie Jacobs, BA, MA
+Katie Jacobs, MA

 Katie is passionate about the field of Learning Disabilities and highly motivated to support children, youth, and adults with Learning Disabilities as well as their families.